marcoceppi/juju-azure/README.md

 There we go, with some bash-fu and MS Azure, it becomes possible to start a Juju GUI with close to 0 user interaction.

+# Starting quickly

+Just connect on [Azure VM Depot](https://vmdepot.msopentech.com/Vhd/Show?vhdId=50248) and create a Virtual Machine from that image.

 # Content of this project
 ## Scripts